Sennadir/NoisyGNN/README.md

 - NetworkX

 ## Datasets
-For node classifiation, the used datasets are as follows:
+For node classification, the used datasets are as follows:
 - Cora
 - CiteSeer
 - PubMed